10 Best Herbal Creams For Chickenpox

 Zingiber officinale, commonly known as ginger, has been traditionally used in herbal remedies for its anti-inflammatory and antiviral properties.

-Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its medicinal properties.
+Urtica dioica, commonly known as stinging nettle, is a plant that has been traditionally used in herbal medicine for its potential anti-inflammatory and soothing properties.

-As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially in children or individuals with sensitive skin.
+As with any herbal remedy, it is advisable to consult a healthcare professional before use, especially for children or individuals with sensitive skin.

 lavandula angustifolia cream